Keats/kickstart/README.md

 # Optional, a list of patterns.
 All files matching one of the patterns will
 # be copied over without going through Tera.
-# Use it for files that contain syntax similar to Tera for example
+# Use it for files that contain syntax similar to Tera for example.
+# The patterns themselves can be templated.
 copy_without_render = [
     "*.html",
 ]